+Section 3.
+The Red Cross commits to continuing the two (2) consecutive days off initiative for Collections staff.
+ARC, the TPC and regional SAGs will work collaboratively related to two (2) consecutive days off for other bargaining unit employees, including but not limited to employees in Fixed sites, Hospital Services, etc.

+The approach to the scheduling solution related to two (2) consecutive days off will adhere to provisions in the Local Agreements, including where the Local Union would like to opt out of this initiative.

 Section 4.
-The Red Cross commits to continuing the two (2) consecutive days off initiative for Collections staff through the work of the Scheduling Advisory Group (SAG).
-Within six (6) months of implementing this Agreement, the SAG will work collaboratively to assess and develop a plan for a pilot related to two (2) consecutive days off for other bargaining unit employees, including but not limited to employees in Fixed Sites, Hospital Services, etc.

-The approach to the scheduling solution related to two (2) consecutive days off will adhere to provisions in the Local Agreements, including whether the Local Union would like to opt out of this initiative.

-Section 5.
-The Employer will make its best effort to avoid fixed sites late ends.
-The Red Cross commits to establishing a Fixed Site Taskforce including fixed site bargaining unit employees, union representation and ARC Management, including Fixed Site CCE and APS Executive.
-The Taskforce will hold its first meeting within three (3) months post ratification with the intent to address late ends in the fixed site operations.
-The Taskforce will compare fixed site late end definitions against staff schedules and identify solutions to be implemented within ninety (90) days of solution development, sooner if operationally feasible.
-If there are still problems after the 90 days, they will be escalated to the SPC.
+The Employer will make its best effort to avoid fixed site late ends.
+The Red Cross will work through the Fixed Site Taskforce including fixed site bargaining unit employees, union representation and ARC Management.
+The Taskforce will compare fixed site late end definitions against staff schedules and identify solutions to be implemented.
+The Taskforce will report out to TPC, as requested.